Democide/Legally-Blonde-RPG/README.md

 - Self-sabotage through jealousy
 - If the Blonde acted LEGAL twice within a scene: End it and become her Friend

-Harpy reactions may be skipped and in any order during a scene.
+Harpies can react in any order or skip reactions during a scene.

 ## FRIENDS

 Principles:

+- Discover and express your true self
 - Be positive and optimistic
-- Be a good friend to the Blonde
+- Be a good and supportive friend
-- Discover and express your true self